labbsr0x/js-to-markdown/documentation/filterFileWithTags.md

  # Filter and parse file with tags

+To parse lines to markdown style we use the parse functions [@MDParseLine](./mdParseLine.md)

  ## filterFileWithTags

  **Main function** to parse and filter all source code lines with functions to decide how the line must be printed in the markdown document.